techidock/open-source/channel_area/README.md

 Each dimension field lets you choose units in metres, centimetres or millimetres.
 All channel data is stored internally in millimetres so switching units only changes the way values are displayed.
 Areas are reported in the selected units squared.
 The **New Channel** button opens a dialog containing all the options for creating a shape and adjusting its dimensions.
 A **Water Height** input on the **Channel Properties** tab lets you specify how full the channel is, from 0 up to the maximum height of the selected shape.
 The height inputs show the current units next to the edit boxes.
-The shape is coloured transparent grey (40% opacity) above the water line and blue below it.
+The shape is coloured transparent grey (40% opacity) above the water line and transparent blue below it.
 The **Channel Properties** tab lists the overall shape area, the water-filled area and the silt area.
-A **Silt Height** box on the same tab defines how much sediment fills the bottom of the channel; this region is shown in brown.
+A **Silt Height** box on the same tab defines how much sediment fills the bottom of the channel; this region is shown in transparent brown.

 ## Requirements